pcar22/MechaCar_Statistical_Analysis/README.md

 ![total_summary](https://github.com/pcar22/MechaCar_Statistical_Analysis/blob/main/Images/total_summary.png)

-![lot_summary](https://github.com/pcar22/MechaCar_Statistical_Analysis/blob/main/Images/lot_summary.png)

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 1. Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
    Why or why not?
-    - Testing line.
+    - The numbers in the image above show a variance of 62 and that falls within the design specification as a total of all lots.
+    - The numbers shown below indicate that Lot1 and Lot2 are within specifications, however Lot3 shows a variance of 170 and that is not within spec's.

+![lot_summary](https://github.com/pcar22/MechaCar_Statistical_Analysis/blob/main/Images/lot_summary.png)

+## T-Test on Suspension Coils

 ![t-test](https://github.com/pcar22/MechaCar_Statistical_Analysis/blob/main/Images/t_test.png)

+1. Is the PSI across all manufacturing lots statistically different from the population mean of 1,500 pounds per square inch?
+    - Based on the significance value of 0.05.
+The p-value in the above image is equal to 0.06028, therefore we fail to reject the null hypothesis for all manufacturing lots.
+2. Is the PSI for each manufacturing lot statistically different from the population mean of 1,500 pounds per square inch?
+    - Based on the significance value of 0.05.
+Lot 1 and lot 2 are above the 0.05, therefore we fail to reject the null hypothesis.
+    - Lot 3 indicates a p-value equal to 0.04168 which is below the established 0.05, therefore we reject the null hypothesis.

 ![3_t_test](https://github.com/pcar22/MechaCar_Statistical_Analysis/blob/main/Images/3_t_test.png)